-Loans with restructured terms: Loans with restructured terms are loans that have been restructured due to deterioration in the borrower's financial position and where the Organization has made concessions that it would not otherwise consider.
+Loans with renegotiated terms: Loans with renegotiated terms are loans that have been restructured due to deterioration in the borrower's financial position and where the Organization has made concessions that it would not otherwise consider.
 Once the loan is restructured, it remains in this category independent of satisfactory performance after restructuring.

-The table below shows the carrying amount of restructured financial assets:
+The table below shows the carrying amount of renegotiated financial assets:

-In USD December 31, 2014 December 31, 2013 Loans to customers, net of allowance for impairment losses 383,600 868,030
+December 31, 2015 December 31, 2014

+Loans to customers

+1,578,826

+383,600